-An advocate and litigator, Rich Schoenstein has more than 25 years of experience handling business and employment disputes, through trials and appeals, arbitration and mediation, and internal and external investigations.
-Rich has represented clients from individuals to large corporations and financial institutions, partnering with his clients to address their emerging business needs, and handling contested matters arising in numerous industries and substantive areas of law.
-His experience is diverse and extensive, with a focus on the following areas:
+An advocate, a litigator and a trial lawyer, Rich Schoenstein has more than 25 years of experience handling business and employment disputes, trials and appeals, arbitration and mediation, and internal and external investigations.
+Rich has represented clients ranging from individuals to very large corporations and financial institutions, partnering with his clients to address their emerging business needs, and handling contested matters arising in numerous industries and substantive areas of law.
+His diverse and extensive experience includes:

 General Commercial Litigation

 Rich handles disputes involving all manner of commercial contracts, allegations of business torts such as fraud and breach of fiduciary duty, real estate and construction disputes, professional liability matters involving brokers, accountants, attorneys